 By helping a patient, an Ayurvedic practitioner starts by understanding the patient’s constitution and helps them control their environment in ways that can produce health for them.
 Treatment programs involve putting the patient on the appropriate food program, preparing herbs to assist healing, educating the patient about what colors and aromas support their well being and perhaps most importantly, analyzing the patient’s lifestyle to determine where there is harmony and where there is disharmony.

 It is in the details of our lives that we often see the root origins of disease.
 We may find ourselves caught up in addictive habitual patterns of overwork.
-We may find ourselves moving quickly rushing about like a speeding car perpetually late for an appointment weaving in and out of traffic.
+We may find ourselves moving quickly, rushing about like a speeding car late for an appointment, weaving in and out of traffic.
 Our illnesses, to follow this metaphor, may be likened to a car accident.
-The ayurvedic doctor analyzes a patient’s life from a non-judgmental point of view simply looking for harmony and disharmony.
+The Ayurvedic doctor analyzes a patient’s life from a non-judgmental point of view simply looking for harmony and disharmony.
 Sleep patterns and eating patterns along with work are all examined.

 Pitta is often likened to fire.
 Its qualities are hot, light, and slightly moist.
 It is unstable.
-People of strong Pitta nature or imbalance tend to be of moderate weight with good muscle tone.
+People of strong pitta nature or imbalance tend to be of moderate weight with good muscle tone.
 They tend to feel warm and seem to sweat easily.
 Emotionally these individuals are prone to heated emotions such as anger, resentment and jealousy.
 These individuals are most prone to diseases of the small intestine, liver, spleen, thyroid, eyes and blood.
-Diarrhea, hepatitis, infections, hyperthyroidism, acne and other skin dieases are common during Pitta imbalance.
-In order to bring balance to Pitta an Ayurvedic Doctor prescribes a mildly spiced diet, which is heavy or nourishing and slightly dry.
+Diarrhea, hepatitis, infections, hyperthyroidism, acne and other skin diseases are common during pitta imbalance.
+In order to bring balance to pitta, an Ayurvedic Doctor prescribes a mildly spiced diet, which is heavy or nourishing and slightly dry.
 Relaxation and play are advised and inner work to develop compassion is recommended.
 Herbs are prescribed to facilitate the process.

 Kapha is often likened to mud, a mixture of earth and water.
 Its qualities are heavy and cool, damp and stable.
-People of strong Kapha nature or imbalance tend to carry more weight naturally.
+People of strong kapha nature or imbalance tend to carry more weight naturally.
 They have thick bones and slower metabolisms.
 They have strong bodies.
 They are not necessarily overweight, however being stocky comes more naturally.
 If these individuals try to lose too much weight in order to look like societies idea of ideal, they will create imbalance, disharmony and disease.
-Emotionally people of Kapha nature are most prone to melancholy, lethargy, and depression.
+Emotionally people of kapha nature are most prone to melancholy, lethargy, and depression.
 These individuals are most prone to diseases of the stomach, lungs, pancreas and sinuses.
-Diseases such as diabetes water retention, nausea, and congestive mucous conditions are common diseases of Kapha imbalance.
-To correct an imbalance in Kapha an Ayurvedic practitioner prescribes a diet, which is light, dry and very spicy.
-Vegetarian diets are beneficial and inner work to release attachments is advised.
-Herbs help facilitate the process.
+Diseases such as diabetes, water retention, nausea, and congestive mucous conditions are common diseases of kapha imbalance.
+To correct an imbalance in kapha, an Ayurvedic practitioner prescribes a diet which is light, dry, and very spicy.
+Vegetarian diets are beneficial, and inner work to release attachments is advised.
+Herbs also facilitate the process.